-Traumatic circumstances such as the death of a spouse or a child, death of a parent in early childhood or adolescence, sudden, unexpected, and untimely deaths ( particularly if associated with horrific circumstances), multiple deaths (particularly disasters), deaths by murder or manslaughter.
+Traumatic circumstances such as the death of a spouse or a child, the death of a parent in early childhood or adolescence, sudden, unexpected, and untimely deaths ( particularly if associated with horrific circumstances), multiple deaths (particularly disasters), deaths by murder or manslaughter.

 Vulnerable people such as those with low self-esteem, low trust in others, previous psychiatric disorder, previous suicidal threats or attempts, and/or absent or unhelpful family are more likely to experience increased symptoms.

-Specifically includes ambivalent attachment to deceased people, dependent or interdependent attachment to the deceased person, insecure attachment to parents in childhood (particularly learned fear or learned helplessness).
+These factors also specifically include an ambivalent attachment to deceased people, dependent or interdependent attachment to the deceased person, insecure attachment to parents in childhood (particularly learned fear or learned helplessness).

 The loss of a spouse typically causes greater negative consequences in men than women.
 Mortality rates for both men and women who have lost a loved one are increased when compared to nonbereaved people, with the mortality rate higher for males as compared to females.
 Men experience greater depression and a higher overall health consequence than women.

 Younger bereaved persons have more consequences following a loss than older people, including more severe psychological and physical health consequences.
 These age-related symptoms may be because younger people often experience sudden and unexpected loss.
 Younger bereaved persons may have more difficulty in the initial period after a loss but may recover sooner because they have access to more social resources.